samanthavmac/OOPModule/README.md

 - Java

-## Key Features

-- 🧑‍🎓 **Comprehensive Learning Modules**: Covers core OOP concepts with interactive and engaging content.
-- 🎮 **Interactive Activities**: Includes a matching game and quiz with scoring and feedback to reinforce OOP principles.

 ## Technical Breakdown

 - **OOP Concepts**: Researched and deconstructed key OOP concepts such as inheritance, polymorphism, and encapsulation to develop thorough learning modules.